-Eating a high-fiber, low-fat diet may help reduce the risk of gallstones.
+Eating a high-fiber, low-fat diet, less highly refined carbohydrates may help reduce the risk of gallstones.
 Also, increasing your intake of various nuts may also reduce your risk.

 If possible, avoid the use of estrogen, ceftriaxone, and octreotide, which are known to increase the risk of gallstone formation.

 Maintaining a healthy weight is a key to lowering your risk of future gallstones.
 If you are overweight, a slow loss of weight is advised.
 Fasting and extreme dieting can lead to gallstones.
 Ask your doctor for a weight loss plan that will be safe and effective for you.
 Your doctor can also refer you to a registered dietitian who can help you change your eating habits for weight loss.